 Under some conditions, Roth and traditional IRAs are really equivalent.
 If you put the same pre-tax amount in either IRA and your tax rate stays the same throughout then it wouldn’t matter if you put money in a Roth or traditional type.
 Both would result in same after-tax performance.

-Where Roth outshines the traditional IRA is when you put max annual contribution to it and you expect your withdrawal tax rate to be lower than your current rate.
+Where Roth outshines the traditional IRA is when you put in max annual contribution in it.
+And it’s even better if you expect your withdrawal tax rate to be higher than your current rate.
 Back in 2000, the max one could put in either Roth or traditional was $2000.
 But a Roth contribution was more valuable because it was in post-tax dollars — unlike a traditional contribution.
-And I expect my tax rate would be lower by the time I am ready to withdraw from my Roth account.
+In other words, that post-tax $2000 Roth contribution was greater in value than if I had contributed pre-tax $2000 in an IRA.

 Maximizing contributions to either retirement account is far more important than worrying if you had picked the right kind.